anoukperq/reuseable_snippets/onepager met propositie.md

 ## What can we do for you?

-We will help you design and implement a robust translation process that does not break when changes need to made.
+We will help you design and implement a translation process that will reduce error-prone manual labor and does not break when changes need to made.

-Our approach is built on working in short cycles and continuous flow, easily processing changes following user feedback, both to source and target languages.
+Our approach is built on working in short cycles and continuous flow and easily processing changes following user feedback, both to source and target languages.

 In order to achieve this we can:
 * Automate all file handling by selecting and implementing a translation workflow platform